Sentinal4D/cellshape/README.md

 ```

 ### Hardware requirements
-We have tested this software on an Ubuntu 20.04LTS with 128Gb RAM and NVIDIA Quadro RTX 6000 GPU.
+We have tested this software on an Ubuntu 20.04LTS and 18.04LTS with 128Gb RAM and NVIDIA Quadro RTX 6000 GPU.

 ## Data structure